Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and Bobby Witt Jr. will be among the stars on display when the Cleveland Guardians play the Kansas City Royals on Thursday at 7:10 PM ET, at Progressive Field.
+Steven Kwan and the Cleveland Guardians take on the Kansas City Royals and starter Daniel Lynch on Friday at 7:10 PM ET at Progressive Field.

-Oddsmakers list the Guardians as -210 moneyline favorites, while giving the underdog Royals +170 moneyline odds to win.
-The matchup's total has been listed at 9 runs.
+The Guardians are -190 moneyline favorites for this matchup with the Royals (+155).
+The game's total is set at 8.5 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.